-Get a really in-depth visual overview of how to create content on ECHOES with this workshop, presented by LASTheatre and NeverThereXYZ.
+Get a really in-depth visual overview of how to create content on ECHOES with this workshop by LAStheatre, presented by Neverthere and Bath Spa Productions.

 Changing the Publish Status to ‘Public’ means the walk will be available in the ECHOES Explorer mobile app for everyone.
 We rely on you not publishing test material – we want to keep all walks as high quality as possible.